zaynabhkr/markdown-previewer/README.md

 # Markdown Previewer

-A React-based Markdown Previewer built to fulfill the freeCodeCamp Front End Libraries Certification project requirements.
+A React-based Markdown Previewer built to fulfill Front End Libraries Certification project requirements.

 This app lets you write GitHub Flavored Markdown in a textarea and see the rendered HTML preview update live as you type.